OSINT-TECHNOLOGIES/gaia/README.md

       <img src="https://i.ibb.co/vVW6hYK/datasets-example.png">
 </p>

-## Supported imagery services
+## Supported imagery and map services

 > **Google Earth Engine.** This service combines a multi-petabyte catalog of satellite imagery and geospatial datasets with planetary-scale analysis capabilities.
 Scientists, researchers, and developers use Earth Engine to detect changes, map trends, and quantify differences on the Earth's surface.
 Earth Engine is now available for commercial use, and remains free for academic and research use.
 Support has been added with 0.3b update.

+> **OpenStreetMap.** OSM is a collaborative project for world mapping using data from various sources and volunteers.
+In GAIA you can get, use and explore different OSM-provided maps with different additional functions.
+Support has been added with 0.4b update.

 ## How to start researching with GAIA

 **The very first step on your way to start researching using GAIA is installing necessary requirements.
-You can install them using requirements_mng.bat script**
+You can install them using setup.py script**

 **Your second step is integrated services connection.
 Instructions below will help you to properly configure and connect them to GAIA**